Im-Cigs/No-Repeats/README.md

 For example, if you point it to your Downloads folder, it will compare each file against the others in that folder and its subfolders to identify any duplicates.

+IF YOU HAVE ANY SUGGESTIONS PLEASE CONTACT ME @cigarettes1231312:matrix.org

 ## Prerequisites

 - Python 3.6 or higher